vbookshelf/myOfflineAi-ChatConsole/README.md

 <br>

 The myOfflineAi-ChatConsole is a transparent, offline-first and privacy-first multimodal Ai console where you can talk, type, show images, adjust parameters and create Ai tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama for the Large Language Models (LLMs).
-This is not just a simple chat interface - it's a customizable AI workspace.

 This project is a case study in a new kind of development workflow — one where a single person, equipped with modest coding skills but good strategic vision, can architect, build, and maintain a complex application at high velocity by treating AI as a collaborator.